What is Transition to Adulthood Month?

 Last year there were lots of amazing, creative events across the State.
 In 2020, make sure you get along to a T2A event in your area, or why not host your own?
 We encourage you to chat to some other people in your team, contact a few local services to host a stall, put on a feed (like a sausage sizzle) and have a fun youth activity.
 Ask some young people you work with what they would like to do and brainstorm with young people and colleagues about other creative T2A ideas.

 There are lots of fantastic T2A resources for young people and workers.
 Check out resources like Sortli (a free app for young people transitioning to adulthood) and the Go Your Own Way Kit (a booklet for young people who are on their T2A journey).
 A list of great T2A resources are available here.
+Join CREATE Foundation to learn more about the resources available to help navigate the complexities of transition from care with this 30 minute online webinar.
+Register HERE.

 CREATE has started a podcast called ‘Voices In Action’ for workers and carers in the sector.
 Our first episode which is available now, features care experienced young people sharing their views about extending care (support and placement) to 21.
 In September 2020, we will be releasing our ‘Transition to Adulthood’ episode featuring the T2A stories and experiences of Young Consultants.